pydantic/pydantic/docs/concepts/validators.md

           return data
   ```

-  1. Notice the use of [`Any`][typing.Any] as a type hint. *Before* validators take the raw input, which
+    1. Notice the use of [`Any`][typing.Any] as a type hint for `data`. *Before* validators take the raw input, which
        can be anything.
     2. Most of the time, the input data will be a dictionary (e.g. when calling `UserModel(username='...')`).
 However,
        this is not always the case.
 For instance, if the [`from_attributes`][pydantic.ConfigDict.from_attributes]
        configuration value is set, you might receive an arbitrary class instance for the `data` argument.

 [](){#model-wrap-validator}

-- __*Wrap* validators__: they are the most flexible of all.
+- __*Wrap* validators__: are the most flexible of all.
 You can run code before or after Pydantic and
   other validators process the input data, or you can terminate validation immediately, either by returning
   the data early or by raising an error.
   ```python {lint="skip"}
   import logging
   from typing import Any